User Guide

 Pads are used inside a group node and expose the pins of the group node.
 There are two ways to add a pad, either by adding a pin to the group node or by extruding a pin inside the group node view.
 To extrude a pin, shift-ctrl + left click on the pin and move the cursor.

 Multiple inputs/outputs can be connected to a pad.
-Pads can also be connected to buses.
+Pads can also be connected to cables.

 Using the Editor